YaleBGCC/Course/05_Raster.md

 2. _Select country_: Country name of the boundaries using its ISO A3 country code
 3. _Specify level_: Level of of administrative subdivision (0=country, 1=first level subdivision).

-## GADM:  Global Administrative Areas
+## Shapefiles: Global Administrative Areas
 Administrative areas in this database are countries and lower level subdivisions.

 <img src="05_assets/gadm25.png" alt="alt text" width="70%">